vickneee/vickneee/README.md

 # Hi there 👋

 ### About Me 👩‍💻
-Hi, I'm Victoria, and I'm studying `Software Engineering` at [Metropolia University of Applied Sciences](https://www.metropolia.fi/en).
-I'm passionate about building complete applications and have a strong interest in full-stack development.
-I also appreciate the importance of UI/UX design for creating user-friendly software and the critical role of code testing in ensuring quality.
+Hi, I'm Victoria, a `Software Engineering` student at [Metropolia University of Applied Sciences](https://www.metropolia.fi/en).
+I'm passionate about building complete applications,with a strong interest in `full-stack development`.
+I also value `UI/UX design` for creating user-friendly software and understand the importance of `testing and automation` in ensuring high-quality code.

 **Hands-on Experience with Tools & Technologies:**